picasso250/loong/sy.md

     function real compare operator A and B {
         if priority of A != priority of B {
-            return priority of A - priority of B;
+            return priority of A - priority of B
         } else {
             return A is left associative ?
-1 : -1;
+1 : -1
         }
     }